 - A child killed in the womb is one less human ruler for Satan to have to worry about; he snuffs out the image of God before it even emerges into the world.

 That this continues in secularized cultures is surely not surprising, since a secularized culture has by definition handed over rulership to Satan; what’s fascinating is how he can adapt to a situation where he is largely disbelieved in, and continue to prompt people to appropriate the language of religion unironically in the name of abortion, without apparent regard for the contradiction.

 It should also be no surprise that the “faith leaders” in this article include so many women, and were led by a Jew.
 It’s not a subtle inversion of God’s design for human rule and religious order; but then Satan doesn’t need to be subtle because sin is so blinding.

 (Also interesting is the stone ceremony, which is so reminiscent of pagan sympathetic magic.)

 There is a paradoxical gamble involved in Satan’s strategy, however.
 The world is his dynasty, and abortion deliberately culls potential members from that dynasty at the earliest possible age.
-Whereas it used to happen more occasionally on the altars of Molech, now it has evolved into an industry so efficient as to destroy 1.4 billion people in a third of a century.
+Whereas it used to happen more occasionally on the altars of Molech, now it has evolved into an industry so efficient as to destroy 1.6 billion people in 40 years.